Oversize Non-Divisible Load Provisions

 May be allowed under the following terms and conditions:

-- Loads requiring regional authorization need to allow at least 72 hours in advance of the movement to provide sufficient time to obtain Regional clearance and arrange employee/vehicle support.
+- Loads requiring regional authorization need to allow up to 14 days in advance of the movement to provide sufficient time to obtain Regional clearance and arrange employee/vehicle support.
 It is the permittee’s responsibility to obtain utility company authorizations/clearances and certified pilot escorts.
 The permit is not valid until all clearances are received.

 - The permittee shall notify the Motor Carrier Division by submitting a permit application online of the dimensions of the oversize vehicle and/or load and the proposed route to be used.
 The Motor Carrier Division will notify the Utah Department of Transportation (UDOT) region or district permit officials affected by the proposed route, and will obtain their authorization for the move.
 If the UDOT Permit Officer requires a department employee and vehicle to accompany the move, the permittee must pay the cost.